 At MKB Law it is our experience that mediation works more often than not, and is typically more cost-effective, quicker and user-friendly than any Court case.
-We have bought into the process to such an extent that our Director Gordon McElroy has trained as and become an accredited Mediator and member of the Law Society of Northern Ireland’s Dispute Resolution Service.
+We have bought into the process to such an extent that our Directors Gordon McElroy and Anne Marie Kelly have trained as and become accredited Mediators and members of the Law Society of Northern Ireland’s Dispute Resolution Service.

 Alternative dispute resolution (“ADR”) is gaining real currency with politicians, judges and professional bodies.
 Court proceedings have their other draw-backs too.
 Clients feel that: